+9.4.
 Non-Discriminatory Policy

 AIE is committed to an inclusive and welcoming environment for students, potential students, employees, and visitors.
 As such, AIE does not discriminate in administering its educational policies, admissions policies, scholarships, loans and any other programs or activities administered by AIE based on, but not limited to, the following: class; sex; gender identification/expression; sexual identification/expression; national origin; religion; race; color; creed; ethnic origin; veteran/military status; the presence of any sensory, mental or physical disability; education; age; domestic/marital status; or any other perceived differences.
-AIE encourages individuals from all backgrounds to be themselves and feel welcome at our campuses and at AIE-sponsored events.
+AIE encourages individuals from all backgrounds to be themselves and feel welcome on our campuses and at AIE-sponsored events.

-Please contact Ursula Frank, Head of School at ursula.frank@aie.edu with any questions regarding this policy.
+Please contact Vicki Templet, Head of School at vicki.templet@aie.edu with any questions regarding this policy.

+9.5.
 Americans with Disabilities Act (ADA) and Students with Specific Needs